sofn-xyz/mailing/packages/cli/README.md

 - Preview server with live reload for quick development
 - Dev mode opens emails in your browser instead of sending
 - Test mode for ensuring emails send and have the correct content
-- Plays well with js frameworks like redwood.js, remix, next.js
+- Plays well with js frameworks like next.js, redwood.js, remix
 - Written in TypeScript, inspired by Action Mailer from Ruby on Rails

 <br/>